tarasmatsyk/tarasmatsyk.com/content/posts/1-how-to-start-a-blog-in-2-hours.md

 Hope you enjoyed the reading and looking forward to seeing your blog in Hugo.
 Or Gatsby.
 Or Jekyll.
 Or your own framework of choice.

-Now, we can start a holy war and answe the question of **Which framework do you use and why?**
+Now, we can start a holy war and answer the question of **Which framework do you use and why?**